clawpack/doc/doc/googleearth_plotting.rst

   % gmake plots "SETPLOT_FILE=setplot_kml.py"

-This runs the commands in *setplot_kml.py* and creates an archive file *Chile_2010.kmz* in your plots directory, which you can then open in Google Earth.
+This runs the commands in *setplot_kml.py*.
+The resulting archive file *Chile_2010.kmz* (created in your plots direcotry) can then open in Google Earth.

 An on-line version of results from this example can be viewed by